UoA-CARES/cares_reinforcement_learning/docs/developer_guide/index.md

 Before contributing, please review this guide to understand the structure and requirements for adding new features to the CARES Reinforcement Learning library.
 Whether you are implementing a new algorithm or environment wrapper, following these steps will help ensure consistency and maintainability across the project.

 ## Types of Contributions
 Contributions should integrate cleanly with the existing framework and follow the current project structure.
-To assist with any implementations you can read the code abstraction guide and reasoning [here](./abstractions.md).
+To assist with any implementations you can read the code [abstraction guide](./abstractions.md).

 We are happy to consider contributions such as: